neuropoly/mp2rage/README.md

 ~~~

 Note on some parameters:
-- tr_gre: Look for the string `RepetitionTimeBlock::ms` in the Dicom file.
+- **tr_gre**: Look for the string `RepetitionTimeBlock::ms` in the Dicom file.
 This value should be equivalent to the echo spacing (check from the protocol pdf or directly from the console).
+- **slices per slab**: get this info directly from the Dicom data or from the protocol pdf.

 If you experience any issue or would like additional help, please post an issue [there](https://github.com/neuropoly/mp2rage/issues).